proxystore/proxystore/docs/concepts/connector.md

 and users can easily create their own.
 A [`Connector`][proxystore.connectors.protocols.Connector] instance is used by the [`Store`][proxystore.store.base.Store] to interact with the store.

+## Extensions

+A [`Connector`][proxystore.connectors.protocols.Connector] implementation
+can be extended to implement the [`DeferrableConnector`][proxystore.connectors.protocols.DeferrableConnector] protocol.
+A [`DeferrableConnector`][proxystore.connectors.protocols.DeferrableConnector] provides methods for creating a key and then setting that key to an object at a later time.
+Not all of the provided [`Connector`][proxystore.connectors.protocols.Connector] implementations implement the [`DeferrableConnector`][proxystore.connectors.protocols.DeferrableConnector] protocol because some transfer methods require the object before creating a key for that object.